masakhane-io/masakhanePreprocessor/african-stopwords/stage2/sourcing.md

 - MAFAND
 - AfriBERTA corpus (monolingual data in 10 languages)
 - [Lanfrica](www.lanfrica.com/records) (using the language filter tag.)
+> One idea: could look for MT parallel corpus of your language and only take the monolingual data for the language of interest

 ### Deadline for Sourcing: 25th April 2022: